saramagliacane/saramagliacane.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-**Hiring 2 PhD students** at the University of Amsterdam on [learning causally grounded concepts for safe AI](https://www.academictransfer.com/en/jobs/359354/2-phd-positions-on-learning-causally-grounded-concepts-for-safe-ai) - deadline 20 April 2026

 I'm a full professor at [Saarland University](https://saarland-informatics-campus.de/en/) since 2026 and I'm also part of the [Amsterdam Machine Learning Lab](http://amlab.science.uva.nl/) at the University Amsterdam.
 I'm an ELLIS Scholar in the Interactive Learning and Interventional Representations program.
 During Spring 2022, I was visiting the [Simons Institute at UC Berkeley](https://simons.berkeley.edu/) for a semester on [Causality](https://simons.berkeley.edu/programs/Causality2022).
 During Spring 2026, I visited the Isaac Newton Institute at the University of Cambridge for the programme [Causal inference: From theory to practice and back again](https://www.newton.ac.uk/event/cif/).